Mass Hierarchy of Z(2) Monopoles: Conclusion

 \section{Conclusion}

-In this work we considered an $SU(4)$ Yang-Mills-Higgs theory spontaneously broken to $SO(4)$ by a scalar field in the symmetric second-rank tensor representation.
+In this work we have considered an $SU(4)$ Yang-Mills-Higgs theory spontaneously broken to $SO(4)$ by a scalar field in the symmetric second-rank tensor representation.
 We explicitly find all the $su(2)$ embeddings for which one of the generators belongs to the unbroken algebra $so(4)$.
 These embeddings correspond to indices 1, 2, 4, and 10.
-Moreover, we provide a geometric description of these embeddings.
-Specifically, we show that the index 2 embeddings can be derived from a rhombic dodecahedron, while the index 4 and index 10 cases can be obtained from the first and third stellations of the rhombic dodecahedron, respectively.

 We calculated the branching of the scalar field representation under their respective embedded subgroups so as to decompose the vacuum state into a direct sum of $su(2)$ multiplets.
 Having this decomposition, we applied the hedgehog transformation to the vacuum state in order to find spherically symmetric solutions in the asymptotic sphere.
 This gives rise to $\mathbb Z_2$ monopole solutions associated with the previously identified embeddings.
 Some of the index 2, as well as all index 4 and index 10 solutions are novel results.
 We found that index 4 monopoles belong to a $su(2)$ quintuplets and index 10 monopoles belong both to $su(2)$ triplets and septuplets.